hklee93/CSE422_Lab1_Preemption_Monitoring_Framework/README.md

         [out			in]         [out			in]
     |******|			|**************|			|*************|
     |-------------------------------------------------------------------------------------|
 Treating a complete bracket as one node, we see that the wait time of the current node is previous entry's scheduled in time minus the previous entry's scheduled out time.
-The run time of the current node is current preempted time minus the previous entry's scheduled in time.
+The runtime of the current node is current preempted time minus the previous entry's scheduled in time.
 We append the node to the list.
-Then in the *monitor_sched_in* function as the process gets scheduled back in, we record the cpu number that it runs on in and record the scheduled in time.
+Then in the *monitor_sched_in* function as the process gets scheduled back in, we record the CPU number that it runs on in and record the scheduled in time.

 # # dmesg output
 > [ 1786.502343] sched_out for process monitor